The Philippines at a Glance

 - The Medical City in Ortigas

-- St Luke’s Medical Centre in Quezon City
+- St Luke’s Medical Center in Quezon City and in Global City

 Unsurprisingly, the mosquito-borne diseases are ever-present in endemic areas of the Philippines, and the risk of infection is high.
 Other diseases are also prevalent among large parts of the population.
 For instance, tuberculosis still affects many people in the Philippines due to the lack of accessible healthcare in many parts of the country.